ParzivalHack/Octo-Miner/README.md

 # Octopus-Miner
-ETH miner made in python with the infura.io web3 framework
+ETH mMiner made in Python with the infura.io web3 infrastructure